-Retail sales rose by 0.2 per cent to $39.4 billion in November, a record high and the fifth consecutive monthly sales gain, Statistics Canada said on Tuesday.
+Retail sales rose by 0.2 per cent to $39.4 billion in November, a fifth consecutive monthly sales gain, Statistics Canada said on Tuesday.

 Big gains were seen in electronics, furniture and home furnishing, as well as sporting goods and hobby stores, all categories that tend to be popular in the pre-holiday shopping season, said Emanuella Enenajor, an economist at CIBC World Markets.